A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Indeterminacies in realization of ornaments

 \subsection{Score representation}

 In order to systematically study ornaments and to show the generality and limitation of the discussion, we clarify the definition and representation of scores.
-We define score as a polyphonic passage, which is composed of one or more homophonic passages.
-Each homophonic passage is a linear sequence of musical events; chords, rests, tremolos, and glissandos.
-A chord consists of one or more notes, which can be ornamented as trill, upper and lower mordent, direct and delayed turn (normal and inverted), and other old types of embellishments that will not be discussed in detail but can be treated similarly.
+We define score as a polyphonic passage, which is composed of one or more ``voice parts''.
+Each ``voice part'' is a linear sequence of musical events; ``chords''\footnote{In this paper, the term ``chord'' will be used in a way which is different from its normal meaning.
+We define the term in the next sentence.}, rests, tremolos, and glissandos.
+Here a ``chord'' consists of one or more notes whose onsets and offsets are notated as synchronous on the score.
+Notes in a chord can be ornamented as trill, upper and lower mordent, direct and delayed turn (normal and inverted), and other embellishments typical of the Baroque period, such as the slide and the double-cadence \cite{Neumann1983}, that will not be discussed in detail but can be treated similarly.
 It is specified by constituent pitches and a note value, together with ornamentation information.
 A rest is specified by a note value.
 A tremolo is specified by a set of chords and a note value.
 We here consider unmeasured tremolos, and definitive measured tremolos can be described as a sequence of chords.
 A glissando is typically specified by start tone(s), end tone(s), a scale, and a note value indicating the duration of the glissando, and occasionally the range of tones is not fully specified.
-We restrict ourselves to the case where the rage is specified since this is almost all the case for music in the common practice period, and other cases might be treated similarly\footnote{For example, we might take the range of glissando sufficiently wide.}.
+We restrict ourselves to the case where the range is specified since this is almost all the case for music in the common practice period, and other cases might be treated similarly\footnote{For example, we might take the range of glissando sufficiently wide.}.

-In a homophonic passage, each of these events can be preceded by short appoggiaturas and succeeded by after notes, both of which can be a sequence of chords in general.
+In a voice part, each of these events can be preceded by short appoggiaturas and succeeded by after notes, both of which can be a sequence of chords in general.
 Generically, these chords are notated as grace notes and their durations are not metrically specified.
 Since the so-called long appoggiaturas are notational convention and can usually be replaced by ordinary chords, we treat them as chord events.
-In summary, a homophonic passage $H$ is written as
+In summary, a voice part $H$ is written as